 Phacelia tanacetifolia.
 Pale, mauve-blue, fragrant flowers unfold like ferns at the top of long leafy stems and attracts bees from miles around.
 The delicate, lacy foliage bears a resemblance to yarrow.
 It fits in the vegetable garden as a cover crop or in a garden bed for quirky purple flowers.
-Direct sow Phacelia seeds at three week intervals from April to June and expect a staggered, much extended bloom period.
-Phacelia grows to 23cm (9") in full sun or part shade.
+Direct sow Purple Tansy seeds at three week intervals from April to June and expect a staggered, much extended bloom period.
+Phacelia grows to 60cm (24") in full sun or part shade.
 Plant Phacelia any place where pollination has not been sufficient, as it is such a lure for pollinators.
 It's a good companion plant for any of the Cucurbits - cucumbers, melons, and squashes.

-If planting as a cover crop, use 1.8 to 2.2kg per acre.
+If planting as a cover crop, use 2.2kg per acre.
 Denser planting will control weeds.

-This annual is one of the best of all pollinator attractors of all.
+This easy-to-grow annual is one of the best pollinator attractors of all.
 Bees simply love the ample, long-lasting, purple flowers.
 It is often called Phacelia, Purple Tansy, Scorpion flower, or heliotrope.
-It is easy to plant and grow Phacelia seeds.
+It is easy to plant and grow Phacelia from seed.

 Season & Zone